Yale-BIM/f21-assignments/assignment-3/README.md

     ```bash
     $ roslaunch realsense2_camera rs_camera.launch align_depth:=true
     ```
 The aligned depth option told the driver to generate depth images that are aligned with the RGB images captured by the camera.
-This means that the depth of a pixel $`(x,y)`$ in the RGB image can be obtained from the $`(x,y)`$ element in the depth image.
+This means that the depth of a pixel $`(x,y)`$ in the RGB image can be obtained from the same location in the depth image.

 3. Third, a Hartly and Zisserman's book was placed on the table, as shown in the pointcloud below.
     <img src="docs/book3d.png" width="300"/>